pgdogdev/docs/docs/features/sharding/omnishards.md

 ### Consistency

-Writing data to omnisharded tables is atomic if you enabled [two-phase commit](2pc.md).
+Writing data to omnisharded tables is atomic if you enable [two-phase commit](2pc.md).

 If you can't or choose not to use 2pc, make sure writes to omnisharded tables can be repeated in case of failure.
 This can be achieved by using unique indexes and `INSERT ...
 ON CONFLICT ...
 DO UPDATE` queries.